Frontotemporal dementia and parkinsonism linked to chromosome 17: Pathophysiology

-The pathogenetic mechanisms underlying the disorder are thought to be related to the altered proportion of tau isoforms or to the ability of tau to bind microtubules and to promote microtubule assembly.
+The disorder's pathogenetic mechanisms are believed to be associated with a changed ratio of tau isoforms or with tau's capacity to bind microtubules and facilitate microtubule assembly.

 Diagnosis

-Definitive diagnosis of FTDP-17 requires a combination of characteristic clinical and pathological features and molecular genetic analysis.
-Genetic counseling should be offered to affected and at-risk individuals; for most subtypes, penetrance is incomplete.
+A combination of characteristic clinical and pathological features, as well as molecular genetic analysis, is required for a definitive diagnosis of FTDP-17.
+Genetic counseling should be provided to affected and at-risk individuals; penetrance is incomplete for the majority of subtypes.